pymeasure/pyleco/README.md

   * `Coordinator` is the _Coordinator_ for the control protocol (exchanging messages).
   * `proxy_server` is the _Coordinator_ for the data protocol (broadcasting).
 * The `actors` subpackage contains _Actor_ classes to control devices.
-* The `management` subpackage contains _Components_ useful for experiment management
+* The `management` subpackage contains _Components_ useful for experiment management.
   * The `Starter` can execute tasks in separate threads.
     A task could be an _Actor_ controlling some _Device_.
   * The `DataLogger` listens to published data (via the data protocol) and collects them.